 Yellowstone National Park divides the Junior Ranger booklet into three age categories, with age-appropriate activities.
 Kids 4 to 7, 8 to 12 and 13 and older each complete as many activities as their age.

 Old Faithful Visitor Education Center also offers a Young Scientist Patch Program.
-Buy the $5 booklet at the visitor center’s gift store.
+Buy the $5 booklet at the visitor center’s gift shop.
 The visitor center also checks out a pack of equipment needed to conduct experiments.
 Best suited for students spending a couple of days in the Old Faithful Area to finish the program.
+This program is more in-depth than the Junior Ranger Booklet and will require more time.
+Though patches and keychains are rewarded to those who finish.

 Try to turn in your Junior Ranger booklet at Yellowstone’s National Park Junior Ranger Station, located near the Madison on the west side of the park.